 What Are the Common Mistakes That You See Them Do?

 I honestly hear clients constantly talking about how all they do is apply to roles but never hear back – of course, they do not hear back!

 Applicant Tracking Systems are the bane of a job seeker’s existence but knowing how to work around them is powerful.

-Write for the algorithms and break through on LinkedIn!
+Write for the algorithms and breakthroughs on LinkedIn!

 Also, I commonly see clients spending hours crafting resumes and cover letters for similar roles.

 Make it easy on yourself and craft versions of each that you can generally use 95% of the time and then tweak the last bit per role.

 Not only will you save yourself a TON of time but free yourself up to do more important things like make real connections in your targeted industry and learn how to leverage the various aspects of LinkedIn!